-Mrs Allison Highton, School Office Manager, is responsible for managing children's Individual Health plans and medical needs.
+Mrs. Sarah Prior (SENCo) with support from Mrs. Laura Wheeler, (TA) is responsible for managing children's Individual Health plans and medical needs.

 The Headteacher allocates and monitors the use of the Pupil Premium Grant and Looked After Children funding.